aces/Loris/modules/candidate_profile/test/TestPlan.md

    a CandID that the logged in user has access to.
 The page should load with (at a minimum) a "Candidate Info" card.
 Ensure that the links in the "Visits" work.
-2. Access the module the same URL while logged out.
+2. Access the module the using same URL while logged out.
 Ensure there is a permission denied page with an appropriate HTTP response code and no cards are displayed.
 3. Log back in, and access a URL for a candidate that the user should